ndhilliard/Cache-Simulator/README.md

 - `FIFOCache` - inserts at tail, evicts from head
 - `HashMap` - Custom hash map, fixed 50 bucket array

-- `ain.cpp` - runs a simulation with 10 blocks, 20 random write operations, shows what get evicted and when
+- `Main.cpp` - runs a simulation with 10 blocks, 20 random write operations, shows what get evicted and when

 ## Running it